dereuromark/CakePHP-DatabaseLog/readme.markdown

 is just not convinient.
 Simple admin interface to view/delete logs included.

 ## Changelog
+* 1.3.0 New configuration file to change default read, write datasources.
 * 1.2.0 Now using FULLTEXT search on messages, better indexes.
 Update your schema.
 * 1.1.0 Adding new fields URI, hostname, referrer, and IP automatically logged on each log call. (only applys to default Log model)
 * 1.0.0 Initial Release